 Let’s go through these one by one.

-The small asterisk next to the default theme name indicates that this is the active theme on your site.
+The small check mark next to the default theme name indicates that this is the active theme on your site.

 Now let’s change the active theme to Dark.
 Click on the Dark theme and you should see this: